Mahua has re-entered modern conversations after decades of being misunderstood.

 -

-Diets already rich in sweet foods
+Diets already high in sweet foods

 -

-Highly processed Mahua forms
+Highly concentrated Mahua forms

 Learning from Tribal Food Intelligence

-👉 Mahua in Ayurveda & tribal food systems
+👉 Mahua in Tribal Food Systems & Ayurveda

 Traditional consumption was governed by: